Understanding Toxic Positivity In The Workplace

 The roots of toxic positivity can be traced back to the positive thinking movement which emerged in the late 20th century.
 This movement emphasized the benefits of maintaining an upbeat attitude and visualizing positive outcomes.

-While positive thinking has its benefits, taken too far it can cross over into suppression of natural human emotions and avoidance of real challenges.
+While positive thinking has its benefits, taken too far, it can lead to the suppression of natural human emotions and the avoidance of real challenges.

 In the workplace, toxic positivity often manifests as leaders pressuring team members to maintain a positive attitude regardless of circumstances.

-It can create an environment where employees feel unable to express real concerns or negative emotions for fear of backlash.
+It can create an environment where employees cannot express real concerns or negative emotions for fear of backlash.

 Features of Toxic Positivity